 The doctor will arrange to review you again in 2-4 weeks to check the eye pressure and to make sure the laser hole is working correctly.

 What are the benefits?

-The laser treatment is performed to prevent the sudden rise in eye pressure if you are at risk.
-Without having this treatment, you are at risk of developing sudden glaucoma and irreversible loss of vision.
-It is important to remember that it will not restore any sight; neither will it improve your sight.
+The laser treatment is performed to prevent a sudden rise in eye pressure if you are at risk.
+Without this treatment, you are at risk of developing sudden glaucoma and irreversible loss of vision.
+It is important to remember that it will not restore any sight, nor will it improve your sight.
 The laser treatment is to prevent a sudden rise in pressure within your eye.

 What are risks of YAG Laser Iridotomy?

-YAG Laser Iridotomy is a very safe and effective treatment in most cases.
-However, like any procedure, there is a small risk of complications as:
+YAG laser iridotomy is a very safe and effective treatment in most cases.
+However, like any procedure, there is a small risk of complications, such as: